Give Your Bathroom Tiles a Makeover

 Painting your bathroom tiles used to be the personification of a bodge job, but not any more.
 There are a number of specialist paints out there and with the correct technique you can end up with a great looking tile job and only those in the know will realise that you turned those ugly patterned tiles into gleaming white and modern replacements.

 The best thing about painting over old tiles is that you can then put your efforts and your budget towards getting the best bathroom suite possible.
-You can replace your bath, sink and toilet without changing the positions of the plumbing, saving you money and changing your bathroom with minimum fuss.
+You can replace your bath, sink, toilet seat or toilet without changing the positions of the plumbing, saving you money and changing your bathroom with minimum fuss.

 Follow these instructions for the best results: